opencurve/curve/tools-v2/README.md

 #### staus mds

-get the mds status of curvefs
+get the mds status of curvebs

 Usage: